-Kids of all ages are invited to Story Time at the Museum with storyteller, Doug Force.
-This Story Time at the Museum’s theme will be Wild Things.
-Join us as we journey through three “Wild Things” themed books.
+Kids of all ages are invited to Story Time at the Museum with storyteller, Doug Force, at the North Lincoln County Historical Museum on Saturday, March 16th, from 2-3 pm.
+This Story Time at the Museum’s theme will be “Water of Life.”
+Join us as Doug Force takes us on a journey through “Water of Life” themed books.
 Doug has decades of teaching, educational, and storytelling experience and makes the stories come alive!
-Doug has used and developed his story telling skills as an educator at all levels of public and private venue, from middle-level public schools through graduate level university courses.
-Come join us for this free event!
-See you there!
+Get out of the rain and cozy up in our Mildred and Marie Children’s Room for Story Time at the Museum!